More About Ruby Jewellery

-Rubies have the highest value of all the coloured gemstones, with high quality and large stones sometimes fetching greater prices than diamonds.
+Rubies have the highest value of all the coloured gemstones, with high quality and large stones sometimes fetching more exceptional prices than diamonds.
 It is no wonder that rubies are so highly coveted and all the more reason why you ought to invest in a tantalising ruby jewellery piece yourself.

 In ancient times, rubies were known as 'the king of gems', being called 'ratnaraj' in Sanskrit.
-They were thought to represent a huge number of things, including integrity, generosity, romance, prosperity and inspiration.
-It was also believed that rubies would bring valour and protection to those entering into battle, which is why many rich soldiers placed them on their armour, while legend has it, soldiers planted rubies under their skin to protect them when fighting.
+They were thought to represent a vast number of things, including integrity, generosity, romance, prosperity and inspiration.
+It was also believed that rubies would bring courage and protection to those entering into battle, which is why many rich soldiers placed them on their armour.
+At the same time, legend has it; soldiers planted rubies under their skin to protect them when fighting.

 The stones are made of the red variety of corundum, which is one of the hardest minerals on earth.
 Sapphire is also a variety of this mineral, which means that it has similar properties to ruby.
 In fact, gemstones from the corundum family that are any colour but red are classed as sapphires, with only rubies being categorised as a different stone.